mikesname/ehri-gb-test/content/projects.md

 ---
-title: Projects in Austria
+title: Services in Austria
 type: projects
 ---

 {{< intro >}}
-Here you will find an overview of the digital projects developed and hosted by EHRI-AT partner institutions:
+Here you will find an overview of the digital services developed and hosted by EHRI-AT partner institutions:
 {{< /intro >}}